How to Check CSA Scores: A Basic Guide

 CSA scores cover mostly carriers of truck fleets, but they are also used in regards to the driver's safety history.
 Drivers can be given points during a crash, violation, or during a random Department of Transportation (DOT) inspection.

 A driver's CSA score chart is recorded in the Safety Measurement System (SMS), which is why CSA scores are also referred to as SMS scores.
 Drivers' scores are either dropped or added regularly since the SMS undergoes a monthly update.

 The SMS also determines which are high-risk motor carriers that are in need of immediate interventions.
 The SMS then ranks motor carriers to identify trucking companies with the worst CSA score, which will be given priority for interventions.

-Those who want to know their CSA scores can find out by either by:
+If you want to check your CSA score, you can find it either by:

-- By going to the SMS login page and entering the USDOT number and the USDOT number PIN.
+- Going to the SMS login page and entering the USDOT number and the USDOT number PIN.
 Those without a PIN yet can request from the USDOT

-- By logging in to the FMCSA portal and clicking the SMS link
+- Logging in to the FMCSA portal and clicking the SMS link

 Carriers should keep in mind that the drivers' scores are often used to determine the fleet's safety as a whole.
-As such, they had drivers with good CSA scores are good for the company.
+As such, drivers with good CSA scores are good for the company.